CartoDB/academy/_app/_guides/animated_maps_with_points.md

 ---
 title: "Animating Maps with Point Data"
 description: Describes how to change the style aggregation option to animate your map layer with the CARTO Builder.
-permalink: /courses/guides/animated-maps-with-point-data/
+permalink: /courses/guides/animating-maps-with-point-data/
 redirect_from: https://carto.com/academy/courses/beginners-course/animated-maps-with-point-data/
 ---

 # Animating Maps with Point Data

 This guide describes how to visualize geographic data over time, by applying the _Animated_ aggregation style to animate your map.
-In order to animate your data, you _must_ have a map layer containing point geometries.
+In order to animate your data, you _must_ have a map layer containing point geometries, and a dataset column containing a timestamp, count, or range of data.
+Otherwise, you can animate points based on the [`cartodb_id`](https://carto.com/docs/carto-engine/import-api/importing-geospatial-data/#dataset-basics) column.

-When the animated style option is selected, you can display the animation by points, or as a animated heatmap (which is temporal data that can be animated).
+When the animated style option is selected, you can display the animation as a progression of points, or as an animated heatmap to show different color intensities.

 **Download guide resources**